 “Hands off, Mathison- she's my gal tonight,” Henry joked goodnaturedly as he put his arm around Alissa.

 Mathison smiled coldly at the other Immortal.
-“Another time, then,” he replied, before thanking Henry and heading to his own table.
+“Another time, then,” he replied with an incline of his head, before heading back to his own table.

-“Can't understand why he'd act like that,” Henry muttered.
+“Can't understand why he'd act like that,” Henry muttered to her as they sat back down.
 “He's generally so nice.”For a gangster,

 Alissa thought sardonically.
 Damn bastard tried to have me killed for being a Union spy back when your grandfather was young.